Pakhala

 Pakhala with lemon and assorted side-dishes.

 This is typical summer-time Odia cuisine.
 Dahi Pakala also known as pakhala along with assorted side dishes.
 This lunch is often preferred to beat the summer heat in Eastern India.

 Dahi pakhala (yogurt pakhala) with assorted side-dishes.

 Pakhaḷa with yogurt, lemon, fresh cilantro, sautéed mustard and cumin seeds.

-Pakhaḷa (ପଖାଳ, /or/) is an Odia cuisine, consisting of cooked rice washed or lightly fermented in water.
+Pakhaḷa (ପଖାଳ, /or/) is a dish in Odia cuisine, consisting of cooked rice washed or lightly fermented in water.
 The liquid part of the dish is known as Toraṇi (ତୋରାଣି).
 It is popular in the state of Odisha and its similar version is eaten in the eastern regions like Chhattisgarh, Jharkhand, Assam, Bengal and southern regions of Kerala, Tamil Nadu, Andhra Pradesh, Karnataka.
-It is also known as pāntā bhāt in Bengal.

-It is a preparation that is consumed during summer, although many people eat it throughout the year, especially for lunch.
-It is popular among the public as it provides a refreshing food source during the hot climate and replenishes the nutrients in the body.
-A traditional Odia dish, it is prepared with rice, curd, cucumber, cumin seeds, fried onions and mint leaves.
-It is popularly served with dry roasted vegetables—such as potato, brinjal, badi and sāgå bhåjā or fried fish.
+It is generally eaten in the summer, especially for lunch when it is viewed as refreshing and nutritious.
+Pakhaḷa is prepared with rice, curd, cucumber, cumin seeds, fried onions and mint leaves.
+It is often served with dry roasted vegetables—such as potato, brinjal, badi and sāgå bhåjā or fried fish.